maximmft/maximmft/README.md

 Here are a few projects I've worked on recently:

-- [Les Recettes Wilds] (https://github.com/maximmft/Les-recettes-Wild): Les Recettes Wild is a dynamic recipe website built with HTML, CSS, and JavaScript.
+- [Les Recettes Wilds](https://github.com/maximmft/Les-recettes-Wild): Les Recettes Wild is a dynamic recipe website built with HTML, CSS, and JavaScript.
 It features a collection of delicious recipes.
 - [BrainBox](https://github.com/maximmft/JS-Paris-BrainWaves-P2-BrainBox): This is a quiz application using React(Javascript, HTML, CSS) and an quizz API.
 - [Gems](https://github.com/ton-nom-utilisateur/project-three): First full stack project, this project is a premium marketplace website designed for private individuals to buy and sell luxury products.
 Built using React (HTML, CSS, and JavaScript) and Express.
 In progress.